aws-samples/aws-bookstore-demo-app/README.md

 &nbsp;

 **Other Lambda functions**
-There are a couple other Lambda functions used to make the AWS Bookstore Demo App work, and they are listed here:
+There are a few other Lambda functions used to make the AWS Bookstore Demo App work, and they are listed here:

 1. SearchES - Lambda function that returns a list of books based on provided search parameters in the request.
 2. DDBStreaming - Lambda function that updates the ElasticSearch cluster when new books are added to the store.